-WASHINGTON (AP) -- The Commerce Department issues its third and final estimate of how fast the U.S. economy grew in the October-December quarter.
-The report will be released at 8:30 a.m.
-EDT Thursday.
+WASHINGTON (AP) -- The Commerce Department issues its second of three estimates of how fast the U.S. economy grew in the October-December quarter.
+The report will be released Friday at 8:30 a.m.
+Eastern.

 - Budget, Tax & Economy